Your Website is Never Finished

 Think of your website as an evolution just like your business is.

 The human race, a country, an industry, a product or service, etc, and your business all need to keep evolving to survive.
 Your website is no different.
-It needs to evolve, improve and be adjusted to meet your market’s needs, which also keep evolving.
+It needs to evolve, improve, and be adjusted to meet your market’s needs, which also keep evolving.

 There’s only one thing that’s guaranteed in business and that is ‘change’.

-First impressions of a business are almost always design related.
+First impressions of a business are almost always design-related.

-The look and feel of your website is usually the main driver of first impressions of your businesses because it’s the first place where people go to check you out.
+The look and feel of your website is usually the main driver of first impressions of your business because it’s the first place where people go to check you out.
 So it makes good business sense to keep it fresh in the eyes of your visitors.

 Bad design or dated design can hurt your business because it can lower the perception of your brand in the eyes of your website visitors.

-So if you regularly update your website design and content, you are far more likely to convert your visitors into new leads and sales because your visitors will be more likely to think that your at the forefront of your niche.
+So if you regularly update your website design and content, you are far more likely to convert your visitors into new leads and sales because your visitors will be more likely to think that you’re at the forefront of your niche.

 The beauty of a website is that it’s digital.
 It’s not set in stone.
 It’s not printed in ink.
 It can evolve over time as your business evolves and pivots, as most businesses do.